skandlab/SMuRF/Readme.md

 annotation|TRUE or FALSE (default).
 Provide gene annotations for each variant call. nthreads=-1|Number of cores used for RandomForest prediction.
-Default (-1) for maximum number of cores. _For 32-bit Windows, only 1 core is allowed (nthreads=1)._ t.label|(Optional) Provide the sample name for your tumour sample to ease the identification of the normal and tumour sample names in your vcf build|Specify you genome build: build='hg19' or build="hg38". change.build|For conversion of your genomic coordinates snv.cutoff|Default SNV model cutoff, unless a number between 0 to 1 is stated indel.cutoff|Default indel model cutoff, unless a number between 0 to 1 is stated check.packages=T|Developer mode
+Default (-1) for maximum number of cores. _For 32-bit Windows, only 1 core is allowed (nthreads=1)._ t.label|(Optional) Provide the sample name for your tumour sample to ease the identification of the normal and tumour sample names in your vcf build|Specify you genome build: build='hg19' or build="hg38" change.build|For conversion of your genomic coordinates snv.cutoff|Default SNV model cutoff, unless a number between 0 to 1 is stated indel.cutoff|Default indel model cutoff, unless a number between 0 to 1 is stated re.tabIndex|TRUE or FALSE (default).
+Set to TRUE to create tab-indexed (.tbi) files for each vcf check.packages=T|Developer mode